+- Tardiness (separate section)

+- Attendance (separate section)

+- Cell phone/electronic device violation (separate section)

+- Dress code violation (separate section)

 - Littering

-- No hall pass
+- No hall pass •

 - Loitering

 - Food in unauthorized areas (including gum and candy)

-- Running in the building
+- Disruptive behavior (running, loud, or boisterous behavior in the building, etc.)

 - Lack of materials

-- Loud and boisterous in the building

-- Lying

-- Any other minor infraction
+- Any other minor infraction •

 Continuous rule violations may be considered as a major discipline offense.
-The ISD/ISS room may be used as a "cooling-down" area as needed or as a place to hold students until a parent arrives to transport them.
+The may be used as a "cooling-down" area as needed or as a place to hold students until a parent arrives to transport them.